MathewT/aws-certified-developer/S3/CloudFront-101.md

 # CloudFront Exam Study (Just the Important Stuff)

+## Key Terms

-## Edge Locations:  A physical location where content is cached.
-Separate from a Region or AZ
+1. Edge Location: A physical location where content is cached.
+Separate from a Region or AZ.

-## Origin:  The source or origination point of the content.
-(S3 bucket, EC2 instance, Elastic Load Balancer, Route53)
+1. Origin: A source or origination point of content (S3 bucket, EC2 instance, Elastic Load Balancer, Route53)

-## Distribution:  A name or label for a CDN consisting of a number of Edge Locations
+1. Distribution: A name or label for a CDN consisting of a number of Edge Locations.

-## Other Key Terms

 1. Web distribution:

-2. RTMP: Streaming Adobe Flash media files
+1. RTMP: Streaming Adobe Flash media files